rjdw/Gitter_Committer/README.md

 2. Ensure you're using `Python 3.13.1` locally for venv.
    - can use something like `pyenv` to make sure you are on this version.
 3. `python -m venv venv` make virtual dev environment for Python.
+4. `source ./venv/bin/activate`
-4. `pip install -r requirements.txt`
+5. `pip install -r requirements.txt`
-5. Add llama.cpp installation guide here
+6. Add llama.cpp installation guide here
    - need installation for LLMs
-6. If using OpenAI API or Gemini go make an API key online
+7. If using OpenAI API or Gemini go make an API key online
    - Option 1: Make .env file
      - `touch .env`
      - `OPENAI_API_KEY=your-key-here`
      - `GENAI_API_KEY=your-key-here`
    - Option 2: set the API key, `export OPENAI_API_KEY=your-key-here`
-7. Run code with `python src/gcpc.py (--staged)`
+8. Run code with `python src/gcpc.py (--staged)`
-8. `pip install -e .` for editable mode installation of `gcpc` and other CLI tools for dev.
+9. `pip install -e .` for editable mode installation of `gcpc` and other CLI tools for dev.

 ## Extension Setup